The fascinating legend of Hibashi Lava Tube: is it true?

 A ROAR IN THE DARK

 As usual, I picked a spot far from the camp to set up my tent, knowing how late the others usually stay up.
 I found a patch of sand between some lava chunks and thorn bushes and had just finished putting on the rain fly when I heard a very strange sound in the total darkness, somewhere far behind me.
-It was a long, slow, throaty growl and it made the small hairs on the back of my neck stand straight up in fear - almost enough to make me want to take meditation classes!
+It was a long, slow, throaty growl and it made the small hairs on the back of my neck stand straight up in fear.
 Then I heard it again, this time a lot closer.